xzhong86/MyCode/README.md

 ## hasim_result.rb
 Last modified in 2017-11-14.
 Basic version finished in 2016-02.
 A tool contains multi-thread/yaml/csv/optparse/ostruct/.etc for reading longs / checking result / calculating score. and it's a powerful template for ruby scripts. (files in bruce/ are not uploaded）

+## DynamicJIT.cpp
+Finished in 2017-08-21.
+A piece of Dynamic Generating code (JIT).
+To get high speed algorithm.